Texas Seven: Capture

 Following an episode of the television show America's Most Wanted that first aired on January 20, 2001, several people phoned in possible sightings of the suspects at the Coachlight Motel and R.V.
 Park in Woodland Park, Colorado.
-They had apparently tried to pass themselves off as missionaries, playing loud Christian music within earshot of their neighbours.
+They had apparently tried to pass themselves off as missionaries, playing loud Christian music within earshot of their neighbors.

 The El Paso County Sheriff's Office, Colorado, and Teller County Deputies SWAT team found Garcia, Rodriguez, and Rivas in a Jeep Cherokee in the RV Park, before following them to a nearby gas station where they were arrested, and later found Halprin and Harper in an RV; Halprin surrendered peacefully, but Harper was found dead after a standoff, having shot himself in the chest with a pistol.
 The surviving four were taken into federal custody.

 On January 23, 2001, the FBI received information that the remaining two escapees, Newbury and Murphy, were hiding in a Holiday Inn in Colorado Springs, Colorado.
 A deal was brokered with the two, allowing them to make live TV appearances before they were arrested.
-Media was tipped off when a guest asked KKTV chief photographer Mike Petkash and reporter Jeannette Hinds why he couldn't get to the hotel.
+Media was tipped off when a guest asked KKTV chief photographer Mike Petkash and reporter Jeannette Hinds why he could not get to the hotel.
 The pair drove to the hotel, finding it flooded with law enforcement.
 In the early hours of January 24, a local KKTV television anchorman, Eric Singer, was taken into the hotel where he interviewed the two by telephone while on camera.
 Newbury and Murphy harshly denounced the criminal justice system in Texas, with Newbury adding, "the system is as corrupt as we are."

 Convictions and executions

 In 2008, authorities indicted Patsy Gomez and Raul Rodriguez, the parents of Michael Rodriguez, for conspiring to help the Texas Seven.

 George Rivas, the ringleader, was the first to be brought to trial; he was convicted and sentenced to death.
 Subsequently, the other five surviving members of the Texas Seven were brought to trial, convicted, and sentenced to death.

 Rodriguez announced that he wished to forgo further appeal beyond the mandatory death-penalty appeal to the Texas Court of Criminal Appeals.
 A court-ordered psychiatric evaluation in January 2007 concluded that he was mentally competent to decide to forgo further appeals.
-Twenty months later, he became the first of the six surviving members to be executed on August 14, 2008, at 18:30.
-Rodriguez was TDCJ#999413, and his pre-death sentence TDCJ number was 698074.
+Twenty months later, he became the first of the six surviving members to be executed on August 14, 2008 by lethal injection.

-George Rivas, TDCJ#999394, was executed almost four years later, on February 29, 2012, at 18:22.

-Donald Newbury, TDCJ#999403, was executed by lethal injection on February 4, 2015, at 18:25.

-Joseph Garcia, TDCJ#999441, was executed by lethal injection on December 4, 2018, at 18:43.
+George Rivas was executed by lethal injection on February 29, 2012.
+Donald Newbury was executed by lethal injection on February 4, 2015.
+Joseph Garcia was executed by lethal injection on December 4, 2018.
+The bodies of Harper, Rodriguez, Newbury, and Garcia are buried at Captain Joe Byrd Cemetery.

-The remaining two members are incarcerated on death row at the Polunsky Unit of the Texas Department of Criminal Justice, located in West Livingston.
-Neither currently has an execution date.
+The remaining two members, Halprin and Murphy, are incarcerated on death row at the Polunsky Unit of the Texas Department of Criminal Justice, located in West Livingston.
+As of 2024, neither has an execution date.